intersystems-community/intersystems-iris-dev-template/README.md

 The template is embedded python compatible.

 ## Description
-This repository provides a read-to-go development environment for coding productively with InterSystems ObjectScript.
+This repository provides a ready-to-go development environment for coding productively with InterSystems ObjectScript.
 This template:
 * Runs InterSystems IRIS Community Edition in a docker container
 * Creates a new namespace and database IRISAPP
 * Loads the ObjectScript code into IRISAPP database using Package Manager